matkev/SOEN343-Project-Smart-Home-Simulator/README.md

-# Welcome Smart Home Simulator
+# Welcome To Smart Home Simulator
 ## This project is meant to be a Smart Home Simulator and was created for Concordia's SOEN 343 (Software Architecture and Design) Course.
 Link to the website
 Link to the website